tobyhodges/studious-happiness/episodes/32-defenseive-prog.md

 ---
-title: Refactoring Code
+title: Defensive Programming
-teaching: 30
+teaching: 10
 exercises: 0
 questions:
-- "How can I write Python programs that will work like Unix command-line tools?"
+- "How do I predict and avoid user confusion?"
 objectives:
-- "Use the values of command-line arguments in a program."
-- "Handle flags and files separately in a command-line program."
-- "Read data from standard input in a program so that it can be used in a pipeline."
+- "Ensure that programs indicate use and provide meaningful output upon failure."
 keypoints:
-- "The `sys` library connects a Python program to the system it is running on."
-- "The list `sys.argv` contains the command-line arguments that a program was run with."
 - "Avoid silent failures."
-- "The pseudo-file `sys.stdin` connects to a program's standard input."
-- "The pseudo-file `sys.stdout` connects to a program's standard output."
+- "Avoid esoteric output when a program fails."
 ---

 ## Defensive Programming

-Having the ability to run our program on any of the gapminder gdp data sets is great, but what happens if we run the code as we did before the addition of arguments?
+In our last lesson, we created a program which will plot our gapminder gdp data for an arbitrary number of files.
+This is great, but we didn't cover some of the vulnerabilities of this program we've created.

+  - What happens if we run the program without any arguments at all?
+  - What happens if we run the program from another directory?

+First, let's try running our program without any additional arguments or flags.

 ~~~
-$ python pandas_plots.py
+$ python gdp_plots.py
 ~~~
 {: .bash}